 Liquidity risk refers to the risk that the University will not be able to meet its financial obligations as they fall due.
 Regular monitoring of liquidity risk is an essential feature of treasury management activities.
-Formal cash flow forecasts are developed, monitored and updated to ensure that adequate working capital is available and excess funds are invested to reduce the carrying cost of funds.
+Formal

 At 31 July 2017, the group is holding cash deposits, none of which have a maturity period greater than 12 months.